 The need for STEM graduates particularly impacts Massachusetts because more than 40 percent of all employment in the Commonwealth revolves around innovation industries such as clean energy, information technology, defense, and advanced manufacturing, according to the Massachusetts’ Plan for Excellence in STEM Education.

 Strengthening STEM education in all of the Commonwealth’s schools is a priority of the Baker-Polito Administration.
+In October, 2018, Governor Baker and Lt.
+Governor Polito hosted the first statewide STEM Week at schools, colleges, museums, and other educational institutions across the Commonwealth.

-We are working to increase awareness and interest in STEM careers among students and parents, and develop high-quality STEM pathways from high school to college that includes relevant internships and career experiences
+We are working to increase awareness and interest in STEM careers among students and parents, and develop high-quality STEM pathways from high school to college that includes relevant internships and career experiences.

 And we are working to deepen partnerships among employers, high schools, community colleges and state universities to promote career opportunities in STEM fields.